antiboredom/ffmpeg-explorer/README.md

 - [ ] Put filter options in a separate panel
 - [ ] Add filters that generate content
 - [ ] Handle audio and image output.
+- [ ] Allow command to be editable
 - [ ] MAYBE add previews in the filter list itself